UniMath/agda-unimath/src/synthetic-homotopy-theory/suspensions-of-types.lagda.md

 (<-): Such a cardinality can only be 1 or 2 - suspensions are inhabited, say, by `north`, and the cardinality of a type finitely enumerated by `Fin 2 ＝ bool` can be no more than 2.
-When it's 1, i.e. when `trunc-Set (Σ X)` is 0-connected and hence contractible, well, this is the definition of 0-connectedness of `Σ X`, and therefore `X` is inhabited.
+When it's 1, i.e. when `trunc-Set (Σ X)` is contractible, well, this is the definition of 0-connectedness of `Σ X`, and therefore `X` is inhabited.
 When it's 2, i.e. when there are no identifications `north ＝ south` in `Σ X`, then `X` better have been empty. ∎

 ```agda
 module _